KrammyGod/pingbot/src/README.md

   or message commands.
 - [deployment/](deployment): Contains a helper script that deploys slash commands to Discord.
 - [modules/](modules): Contains a collection of all helpers that are used in multiple command files or commands.
+- [typings/](typings): Contains all custom typings that are needed for TypeScript to compile correctly.

 ## Files